reportportal/docs/src/md/src/ManagementBoard/AllUsersPage.md

 ### Delete user

-To delete a user from Report Portal, perform the following steps:
+To delete a user from ReportPortal, perform the following steps:

-1. Login into Report Portal instance as Administrator.
+1. Login into ReportPortal instance as Administrator.

 2. Navigate to the Management Board -\> "All Users" page.